LilaRest/tulipe/README.md

 ```

 ### Final words
-Vuethers offers a lot more things to makes safe DApp frontend development a real piece of cake.
+Tulipe offers a lot more things to makes safe DApp frontend development a real piece of cake.

-You can find them all by reading [its documentations](https://vuethers.org/).
+You can find them all by reading [its documentations](https://tulipe.org/).

 <br/>